zikribayraktar/datasciencecoursera/README.md

 #### To configure your local Git:

-$ git configure --global user.name "FirstName LastName"
+$ git config --global user.name "FirstName LastName"

-$ git confiture --glboal user.email yourname@email.com
+$ git config --global user.email yourname@email.com

-$ git configure --list
+$ git config --list

 $ git --help

 #### Assuming that you have already created the GitHUB repo online, here is how
-to initialize an empty repo to that online repo.
+#### to initialize an empty repo to that online repo.
 Lets call your sample repo 'testrepo'.

 $ cd ~/testrepo/